-This type of recommendation is often called "Collaborative Filtering based on user data" and is a proven approach to calculating recommendations.
-It recommends products which are usually clicked or purchased together.
-It is very simple to configure, needs no maintenance and it is a very powerful model.
+This type of recommendation is often called "Collaborative filtering based on user data" and is a proven, powerful approach to calculating recommendations.
+It recommends products that are usually clicked or purchased together.
+It is very simple to configure and needs no maintenance.

-This model combines click and buy events.
-In human readable form it could be something like "Users who looked for that kind of product finally bought this".
-It therefore provides a "matching factor" of searching and buying.
-This model suggests alternative products which customers bought after they clicked on the selected product.
-In contrast to the "also-bought" model it recommends products that are related but not purchased together.
+This model combines CLICK and BUY events.
+It suggests alternative products, which customers purchased after they clicked the selected product.
+It therefore provides a "matching factor" of searching and purchasing.
+In contrast to the "Also purchased" model, it recommends products that are related, but not purchased together.
 This model is the best choice to suggest alternative products for their search.
-For example, a user searches for a book which explains how to cut trees.
-If they find a book and on the book page this exact same book is being recommended, it means that several users interested in cutting trees bought this book (and not others), which hints that this book is the very best choice.
+For example, when a user finds a book and the same book is being recommended on the product page, it means that other users with the same interest purchased this book (and not others), which hints that this book is the best choice.

 Frequently bought together / Bundle recommendations¶

-Products that were bought in this combination for at least n times can be treated as bundles and recommended as a "package".
-Based on the product which is currently shown, this model can recommend other products that fit exactly the one the user is currently looking at.
-An example could be:
+Products that were bought in a combination for a certain number of times can be recommended as a bundle.
+This model can recommend other products that fit the one that the user is currently looking at.

-A user wants to buy a smartphone and browses on the detail page of smartphone X. Apart from the "Also Clicked" recommendations, the Recommender Engine would recommend the Smartphone X + Smartphone X Cover + Headphones bundle, because they were bought together in exactly this combination for at least five times.
+For example, when a user navigates to a product page with a certain smartphone, apart from the "Also clicked" recommendations, the personalization service could recommend the Smartphone + Cover + Headphones bundle, because they were purchased together in exactly this combination several times.

-It is not guaranteed that there's a bundle available for every product.
-Therefore, a rendering logic should display a box of bundle recommendations only if they are available, otherwise the box can be left out.
-The currently displayed product is always included in the bundle.
+It is not guaranteed that there is a bundle available for every product.
+Therefore, the rendering logic should display the recommendations if they are available, or leave the bundle box out completely.
+The currently displayed product is always part of the bundle.

-The similar rated algorithm provides recommendations based on user preferences.
-It predicts similar articles which the user will probably like and that will suit their interests.
+The "Similar rated" model provides recommendations based on user preferences.
+It predicts articles that might suit the user's interests.
 Recommendations for articles similar to their dislikes are suppressed.

-Semi-random products from the most recent ones.
-It allows injecting new products to the recommendation while the history based models are not yet able to recommend products based on the statistics.
-It is a really simplified and unsophisticated alternative if no other information is available to calculate and provide recommendations.
+The model returns a semi-random list of products from the most recent ones.
+It allows injecting new products to the recommendation while the "History-based" models are not yet able to recommend products based on the statistics.
+It is a simplified and unsophisticated alternative if no other information is available to calculate and provide recommendations.

-This model is not built based on the history footprints but based on the imported product catalog.
+This model is not based on historical records but relies on the imported product catalog.

-Most of the models provide additional configuration parameters for customization.
-Here is an example:
+Most of the models provide additional configuration parameters, which enable customization.

-The parameters supported by the different types of models are described in the table below.
+The parameters supported by different model types are described in the table below.
 Some models support submodels.
-For more information, see Submodels.
 Additional differentiation criterion is the supported context.
-If a model requires context it can only be linked to scenarios that provide the necessary context.
+If a model requires context, it can only be linked to scenarios that provide the necessary context.

 |Model type||Available parameters||Submodel support||Context|